Halluminate

 Computer-use agents are now first-party products.
 OpenAI shipped ChatGPT Agent.
 Anthropic shipped Claude Computer Use.
 Google launched Project Mariner.
 Browserbase shipped Director.[3]
 [4] [13] [15] The category went from research demo to flagship product in twelve months.
 Every one of those launches has the same next-step problem: making the agent reliable on the long tail of enterprise apps.

 Post-training is where capability now comes from.
 The o-series, Claude 3.5 Computer Use, and ChatGPT Agent were all RL post-training stories.
-As Mechanize put it, "until AIs can learn through real-world trial and error like humans do, we must create custom environments that can faithfully simulate reality and accurately reward AIs for skillfully navigating the simulation."[12]
+Agents can't learn knowledge work through real-world trial and error — they need custom environments that faithfully simulate reality and reward success.[12]
 The output of post-training is no better than the environment it was trained against.
+The benchmark record makes the causality legible: OSWorld went from 14.9% (Claude 3.5 Sonnet, October 2024) to 38.1% (OpenAI's CUA, January 2025) to 61.4% (Sonnet 4.5, September 2025) to 84% (Opus 4.8, May 2026) — each jump an RL-against-environments release, none of them a bigger base model.[24]
+[25] [26] [28]

 The money is following the bottleneck.
 Hyperscaler AI capex hit $344B in 2025.[5]
 [6] Meta paid $14.3B for Scale.[7]
-Surge is raising $1B at a $30B+ valuation.[9]
-The same labs and acquirers that bid up the pre-training data stack are turning their attention to the post-training environment stack.
-Felicis calls RL environment platforms "foundational infrastructure for anyone looking to train generalist AI workers."[14]
+Surge held funding talks at a $25B+ valuation.[9]
+[20] Mercor quintupled to $10B in eight months on a $450M run rate.[19]
+And the spend has gone explicitly environmental: The Information reported Anthropic leadership discussing more than $1B on RL environments over the next year, with typical lab contracts running six to seven figures per quarter.[16]
+[17] Felicis calls RL environment platforms "foundational infrastructure for anyone looking to train generalist AI workers."[14]

 How It Works